Welcome to Michigan!

 When one thinks about the University of Michigan, two defining characteristics that come to mind are community and leadership.
-So too are they defining characteristics of our Hillel and what we provide for Jewish students on campus.
+So too are the defining characteristics of our Hillel and what we provide for Jewish students on campus.

 Each group also provides the opportunity for students to access a community that meets their individual needs.
-Through these student-led groups, students can find opportunities to explore their identities and interests in a safe, supportive, fun and nurturing environment.
-Our programming covers social, political, religious, cultural and educational areas – all intended to help students access Jewish life and community on their own terms.
-We offer concerts, lectures, films, classes, community service, yoga, religious services, discussion groups, dialogue, immersive experiences at home and in Israel, free Shabbat lunches and dinners, and boast the only kosher restaurant – the Hillel Cafe – in our county.
+Through these student-led groups, students can find opportunities to explore their identities and interests in a safe, supportive, fun, and nurturing environment.
+Our programming covers social, political, religious, cultural, and educational areas – all intended to help students access Jewish life and community on their own terms.
+We offer concerts, lectures, films, classes, community service, yoga, religious services, discussion groups, dialogue, immersive experiences at home and in Israel, free Shabbat lunches and dinners, and boast the only kosher restaurant – the Hillel Café – in our county.
 We also take more students to Israel on Birthright Israel than any other Hillel in the country.